Say hello to one of my new favorite sides – parmesan roasted parsnips!

 - Prep.
 Peel away the skin.

 - Cut.
-Cut in half widthwise, separating the thicker end from the thinner end.
-Then cut the thinner end in half lengthwise.
-Cut the thicker end into quarters, creating a similar size as the smaller end pieces.
+First, cut off both ends.
+Then cut in half widthwise, separating the thicker end from the thinner end.
+Cut the thinner end in half lengthwise.
+Continue to cut the thicker end into quarters, creating a similar size as the smaller end pieces.
 If you have very large parsnips with a fibrous inside, cut that part out.

 - Repeat with remaining parsnips.
 Try to make them as uniform as possible, as that will help with even cooking time.